John Brooks (governor): Post-Revolution and War of 1812

 After the war Brooks returned to medical practice, taking over the office of Dr. Tufts in Medford.
 He was the first member elected to the Ancient and Honorable Artillery Company when it was revived after the Revolution in 1786.

 In the militia he rose to the position of major general in command of the Middlesex Division.
 He commanded the division under Major General Benjamin Lincoln when the Massachusetts Militia put down Shays' Rebellion in 1787.
 That same year, he was elected to a one-year term as captain of the Ancient and Honorable Artillery Company.
-He was elected to the state convention that ratified the United States Constitution in 1788.
+He was elected to the state convention that ratified the United States Constitution in 1788, and also unsuccessfully ran for the United States House of Representatives that year.

-In 1792 Secretary at War Henry Knox offered Brooks a position as brigadier general in the Legion of the United States, a reorganization of the United States Army headed by General Anthony Wayne.
+From 1791 to 1796, Brooks was the United States Marshal for the District of Massachusetts.
+In 1792, Secretary at War Henry Knox offered him a position as brigadier general in the Legion of the United States, a reorganization of the United States Army headed by General Anthony Wayne.
 Brooks refused the appointment, which went instead to his friend William Hull.
 He was elected to a second one-year term as captain of the Ancient and Honorable Artillery Company in 1794.

-He was offered a position as brigadier general in the United States Army by George Washington when war was threatened with France in 1797, but refused.
+Brooks was offered a position as brigadier general in the United States Army by George Washington when war was threatened with France in 1797, but refused.
 During the War of 1812 Brooks was the state militia's adjutant general with the rank of major general.